Linguistic Atlas of the Iberian Peninsula

 Following from the results of the surveys, the atlas proper was planned to be published, in 10 volumes, but only the first volume came to light.

 Mishaps

 The linguistic interviews had to be interrupted due to the Spanish Civil War from 1936-39.
 Tomás Navarro Tomás had to go into exile, and he took with him the materials from the ALPI.

-One of the interviewers, Aníbal Otero, was accused of spying by Portuguese police, apparently for the fact that he used phonetic transcription symbols in his survey notebooks, and was arrested, handed in to Francoist authorities, and condemned to death.
+One of the interviewers, Aníbal Otero, was accused of spying by Polícia de Vigilância e Defesa do Estado of Estado Novo Portugal, apparently for the fact that he used phonetic transcription symbols in his survey notebooks, and was arrested, handed in to Francoist authorities, and condemned to death.
 Later the penalty was commuted, and he remained in prison until 1941.